jeswin/ssb-scuttlekit/README.md

 ## Accessing other data from the SSB log (Incomplete)

 In addition to the private database, apps can also access other message-types from the SSB log.
-The list of message-types should be during registration.
+The list of message-types should be provided to the registration API and will need to be approved by the user.

 External data is not replicated in sqlite for performance reasons.
 So instead of SQL queries, you need to use native SSB-style APIs to access this data.